anoma/nspec/README.md

     mkdocs build
     ```

-  Here, you should see the website being built in the `site` directory.
+    This command will generate the website in the `site` directory.

 5. To serve the website locally, run the following command: